oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ### Overview

 The [Discover Domain]({{< relref "/userguide/tools/discover.md" >}}) and [Prepare Model]({{< relref "/userguide/tools/prepare.md" >}}) Tools allow you to customize the model and other files produced to be compatible with a specific target environment.
 Options for a target environment may include:
 - Using model tokens for some attributes in the model.
-See [Model tokens]({{< relref "/concepts/model#model-tokens" >}}).
+For more details, see [Model tokens]({{< relref "/concepts/model#model-tokens" >}}).
 - Using Kubernetes secrets for credentials in the model.
-See [Using secret credentials in the model](#using-secret-credentials-in-the-model).
+For more details, see [Using secret credentials in the model](#using-secret-credentials-in-the-model).
 - Applying filters to the model.
-See [Model filters]({{< relref "/userguide/tools-config/model_filters.md" >}}).
+For more details, see [Model filters]({{< relref "/userguide/tools-config/model_filters.md" >}}).
 - Creating additional configuration files for the target system.

 ### Specifying a target environment

 Each tool specifies a target environment using the command-line argument `-target <target-name>`, where `<target-name>` refers to a pre-configured target environment, or a user-defined environment.
 In addition, the `-output_dir <output-directory>` argument specifies where the files for the target environment will be stored.

-This command line shows how these arguments can be used with the Discover Domain Tool:
+This command line shows how you can use these arguments with the Discover Domain Tool:
 ```yaml
  $ $WLSDEPLOY_HOME/bin/discoverDomain.sh ... -target k8s -output_dir /etc/files
 ```